 Another success that we ran into with a sewer rehabilitation program that was for I/I, as well as structural deficiencies in a small community, we had planned out the worst parts of the city to do some rehab.
 And with the city’s available budget, we were able to do half of the city’s sewer system with a rehabilitation program.
 And it just so happened that when we got our bids back that the pricing from the contractor was very competitive and the city was able to add in additional lining length.
 So the city now has about three-quarters of effectively a brand new system and had tremendous impacts on the I/I downstream.
 Whether they got lucky or it just worked out in their favor, it was a success for how that one worked out and it made a big difference in their I/I to their pump station and up to their plant.

 I think a lot of communities can see being aware of their I/I issues as part of their insurance policy because when it rains if you have an operator that can’t sleep or leave town because rain threatens to back up into someone’s basement, that’s the kind of risk that as a community you don’t need to put on your staff and your maintenance crews to be concerned about all the time.
 Mitigate those risks for your benefit.

 Wes Farrand (21:30

-Yeah, there’s definitely overtime costs associated with that as well as staff retention I think.
+Yeah, there are definitely overtime costs associated with that as well as staff retention I think.
 If you’ve got a system that your staff can never take a break or have a vacation or holiday, it’s hard to keep good people with stuff like that too, something to consider.